-School Secretary Test – Ultimate Study Guide with Free Sample Practice Questions
+2023 School Secretary Test Study Guide (With Free Practice Questions)

 If your dream is to become a school secretary you will have to undertake a number of tests to assess your suitability for the role.
 Take a look at all you need to know for the School Secretary Test and how best to prepare.